-Professor Armstrong and Prof Andrew Clarke were awarded an ARC Linkage grant to study the impact of corporate regulation directed at regulating the governance of Australia’s small corporations by the Corporations Law.
-The project is to develop a responsive regulatory model for small corporations drawing together the experiences of small corporations owners/mangers, CEOs of industry associations, regulators, the Federal Treasury, industry leaders and academic experts.
+Emeritus Professor Armstrong and Professor Andrew Clarke were awarded an ARC Linkage grant to study the impact of corporate regulation directed at regulating the governance of Australia’s small corporations by Corporations Law.
+The project will develop a responsive regulatory model for small corporations by drawing together the experiences of small corporations owners/mangers, CEOs of industry associations, regulators, the Federal Treasury, industry leaders and academic experts.

 Environmental, Social and Governance (ESG)

 Dr Kumi Heenetigala and Dr Chitra De Silva were awarded an internal grant to investigate Environmental, Social and Governance (ESG) Measures of Listed Mining Sector Companies in Australia.
 This study aims to develop an index to measure environmental, social and governance (ESG) disclosures for Australian metal and mining Industry.

 Australian Criminology Research Council Grant 2014